 Gene Unger, President – Gene Unger Consulting, LLC, Retired Mgr.
 Procurement & Commercial Contracting, Alliant Energy

 Barb Barzen, Vice President – Conservation Project Coordinator

 Ramona Unger, Secretary – Retired, American Family Insurance – Life Division

-Penny Barrett, Treasurer – Retired Director of Financial Aid, Cazenovia College, New York
+Penny Barrett – Retired Director of Financial Aid, Cazenovia College, New York

 Mike Hedemark – Consultant, Retired Conservation Biologist

 Meredith Beckman – Beekeeper, Agrace Hospice Volunteer, Branch Office Administrator – Edward Jones